ttinoco/OPTMOD/README.md

 Experimental optimization modeling layer for OPTALG with automatic sparse first and second derivatives.

-Expressions for derivatives are constructed once and can be subsequently evaluated multiple times.
+Expressions for derivatives are constructed once and can be then evaluated multiple times efficiently.

 ### Example NLP